Ohio Universal Waste Rule Amendments Nearly Final

 Over the past year, ACA’s Ohio Paint Council has been working with the Ohio Manufacturers’ Association and Ohio EPA to develop universal waste regulations for PPRW.

 ACA submitted comments to the agency on its proposal in December 2016.
 ACA’s comments addressed the proposal’s definitions of “aerosol” and “paint,” methods for puncturing, shredding or crushing containers, and capturing of VOCs.
 ACA has long maintained that paint and paint-related waste satisfy the criteria for designating a new universal waste.
 Paint is used by a wide range of different manufacturing industries and establishments, and does not pose a significant risk when accumulated and transported.
 This designation as a universal waste will promote the proper recycling or disposal of the hazardous waste and divert it from non-hazardous waste management systems.

 ACA hopes this new regulation will serve as a model that can now be used to promulgate analogous regulations in other interested states.
-Currently, only Texas and New Jersey have universal waste rules for paint and paint-related waste: Texas has rules for managing Paint and Paint-Related Wastes under its Universal Waste Rule (see its guidance document and regulations); New Jersey has rules for managing Oil-Based Finishes such as oil-based paints, lacquers, stains, and aerosol paint cans under its Universal Waste Rule (see its information site).
+Currently, only Texas and New Jersey have universal waste rules for paint and paint-related waste: Texas has rules for managing Paint and Paint-Related Wastes under its Universal Waste Rule; New Jersey has rules for managing Oil-Based Finishes such as oil-based paints, lacquers, stains, and aerosol paint cans under its Universal Waste Rule (see its information site).

 ACA has also noted that including both paint and paint-related waste is very important as certain materials are not incorporated into the actual product itself, but are nonetheless critical for paint application and should be listed along with paint.